SaiPriyanka003/ETG-INVENTORY-MANAGEMENT-ASSIGNMENT/README.md

 ###I've made an inventory management system which is working on NoSQL based databse

-I've used JSON file system for it
+I've used JSON file system for it.
 This assignment contains the file of product.json
 Adding new inventory